janegca/fem-challenges/13-loopstudios/README.md

 - blah, wasted ages trying to position the `ls-Intro_details` first using flex, then using negative margins and padding, gave up on the padding and switched to using absolute position and a grid and voila!

+## Issues

+Need to rethink/rewrite the hamburger menu:

+1. the logo needs to be retained at the top of the screen (so the whole navbar needs to appear and be fixed, just as on the desktop)
+1. when it opens, the 'x' can be scrolled off the top of the page